 Mandatory Reporters: “An individual who has reason to believe that a child is a victim of child abuse or neglect shall make a report.”
 [31-33-5-1]

-“If an individual is required to make a report under this article in the individual’s capacity as a member of the staff of a…public or private institution, school, facility, or agency, the individual shall immediately make a report to: (1) the department; or (2) the local law enforcement agency…after making the report, the individual shall notify the individual in charge of the institution, school, facility, or agency that the report was made” [31-33-5-2(b)]
+“If an individual is required to make a report under this article in the individual’s capacity as a member of the staff of a…public or private institution, school, facility, or agency, the individual shall immediately make a report to: (1) the department; or (2) the local law enforcement agency…after making the report, the individual shall notify the individual in charge of the institution, school, facility, or agency or the designated agent of the individual in charge of the institution, facility, or agency that the report was made” [31-33-5-2(b)]

 “This chapter does not relieve an individual of the obligation to report on the individual’s own behalf, unless a report has already been made to the best of the individual’s belief.”
 [31-33-5-3]

 How and Where to Report: Oral or written report to the Department of Child Services or the local law enforcement agency.
 [31-33-5-4]

 Clergy Privilege: “The privileged communication between: (1) a husband and wife; (2) a health care provider and the health care provider’s patient; (3) a: (A) licensed social worker; (B) licensed clinical social worker; (C) licensed marriage and family therapist; (D) licensed mental health counselor; (E) licensed addiction counselor; or (F) licensed clinical addiction counselor; and a client of any of the professionals described in clauses (A) through (F); (4) a school counselor and a student; or (5) a school psychologist and a student; is not a ground for excluding evidence in any judicial proceeding resulting from a report of a child who may be a victim of child abuse or neglect or relating to the subject matter of the report or failing to report as required by IC 31-33.”
 [31-32-11-1]